kubzero/MoonContacts/README.md

 Application that grab list of workers from server and compare them with existed on phone contactbook.

+## Working principle
+Application is fetching worker data from weblinks as JSON files and fetching contacts from phone contactbook.
+If data is fetched CoreData is saving all contacts to database.
+Next application is filtering data and show contacts in table.
+Contacts that exist in both sources are higlited with additional button which refere to Native iOS contatc view.
+User is able to refresh table with pull-to-refresh function.
+If device does not have internet, data will be displayed from CoreData database.

 ### Installing
 * Download copy of application to your pc.
 * Run Mooncascade.xcodeproj.